 Get a Head Start on Networking

 Networking is regarded as one of the most helpful ways to land a job, but when you’re moving from outside a distance, it might seem difficult to start networking in the Denver area.
 Fortunately, we live in an era of hyper-connectivity, so you should take advantage of the networking opportunities that are available online and offline.
 Start by asking if any friends know someone in Denver, and ask them to put you in contact with their relevant business contacts.
 In addition, you can use LinkedIn and Meetup to find people in your industry to reach out to.
 Most industries have pre-created free-to-join groups on LinkedIn, which is a great place to find an initial circle of contacts.
 In addition, Denver offers a number of professional organizations that are free to join, such as the American Payroll Association, a public Human Resources organization and more.

 Use Recruitment Agencies

 You don’t have to go about everything on your own.
-Recruitment agencies, like the ones provided by the Internet Chamber of Commerce, act as a middleman between you and employers in your industry.
+Recruitment agencies, like the ones provided by the Internet Chamber of Commerce, acting as a middleman between you and employers in your industry.
 If you have specific skills and experiences, search for agencies that specialize in them, which will give you ample opportunity to find work before the movers come along.
 You can even talk to businesses in your local area that has offices open in Denver — just be sure to be upfront about your intentions to move.

 Once you’ve got a leg up on finding your first job in Denver, it’s time to think about moving companies and logistics.
 With Unpakt choosing a moving company is easier than ever and will make moving to Denver as exciting as it should be.